lhermann/lukashermann.dev/content/work/print-and-visual-design.md

 cover_image: https://thepracticaldev.s3.amazonaws.com/i/kvatjg8j5spcage2jeuj.jpg
 ---

-This collection serves less as space to show off and more as a archive of fond memories.
-There are beaturiful expressions of creativity and some dorky designs that are connected to nice memories.
+This collection serves less as a space to show off and more as an archive of fond memories.
+There are beautiful expressions of creativity and some dorky designs that are connected to nice memories.
 This is a place to enjoy.

 ## Contents